-Donate to Steelville Trail of Tears Memorial with VENMO
+Steelville's Connection to the Trail of Tears

 The Trail of Tears was a massive push by the United States government to forcibly remove all native people from the southeastern United States.